 Most people won’t be able to look at those numbers and understand what the data actually looks like.
-Nor will they be able to see any subtle patterns since descriptive statistics is about reducing a distribution of values to single numbers.
+Nor will they be able to see any subtle patterns since descriptive statistics are about reducing a distribution of values to single numbers.
 This is where visualizations can help out considerably.
 Figure 6.15 shows a basic histogram on the left and a density plot on the right, both are showing the exact same distribution.

 Figure Histogram and Density Plot: Firewall Sessions [FILENAME 793725c06f015]

 A histogram uses a simple process called binning.
 It works by creating equally spaced “bins” and then counting how many of our measurements are in each “bin”.
 In this example, we created bins that are 12,000 sessions wide.
 We can see at the peak, around 350,000 sessions, that we had about 18 sessions within that bin.
 Part of the criticisms of histograms is that we can affect how histograms appear by adjusting the size and position of the bins.
-But these plots are indispensable when we just want to get a feel for a distribution as they are quite effective in communicating the basic shape.
+But these plots are indispensable when we just want to get a feel for a distribution, as they are quite effective in communicating the basic shape.

-The plot on the right in figure 6.15 is a density plot.
+The plot on the right in Figure 6.15 is a density plot.
 It uses the same approach as the histogram, but the bins are quite small and a smoothing process is applied over it.
 By projecting the original histogram behind it, we can see how it flattens the peaks and diminishes the valleys.
 There’s no right or wrong between the two.
 While we are exploring our data, it’s quite easy to pass in our data to hist() and get an immediate (though not all that pretty) histogram.

 Boxing in Boxplots

 Another method, which was developed by John Tukey (remember him from Chapter 1?), is the box plot.
-This is not something people will intuitively understand if they haven’t seen before so it may require a little more supporting material than other methods.
+This is not something people will intuitively understand if they haven’t seen it before, so it may require a little more supporting material than other methods.
 In the fall of 2012, Jay had set up a very simple honeypot to just record the packets it saw on the Internet.
 How often is a host scanned when it’s on the Internet?
-We can get a feel for that, as well as what a boxplot is able to communicate in figure 6.16.
+We can get a feel for that as we show what a boxplot is able to communicate in Figure 6.16.

 Figure Boxplot: Honeypot traffic [FILENAME 793725c06f016]

 The boxplot begins with the median value of the distribution and it places the center bar there.
 Then it computes the 25th and 75th percentile.
 Meaning that 25% of the data is below the 25th percentile, 25% of the data is above the 75th percentile and 50% of the data is between the two.
 These two points form the length of the box and represent the inter-quartile range or IQR.

-Now there are a few different methods to represent the length of the lines, the most common is to place them one and half times the IQR away from the box.
+There are a few different methods to represent the length of the lines, the most common is to place them one and half times the IQR away from the box.
 Other methods will place the end of the line at the minimum and maximum of the data.
-Figure 6.17 attempts to convey a lot of distributions within one graphic with boxplots.
+Figure 6.17 attempts to convey a large number of distributions within one graphic with boxplots.

 Figure 6.17 Boxplots: Opportunistic Packets [FILENAME 793725c06f017]